History of Crystal Palace F.C.: Southern League (1905–20)

 A headed goal scored by Palace striker Edwin Smith against Reading F.C., c.
 1914.

 John Robson left Palace to manage neighbours Croydon Common F.C. for the 1907–08 season, and Edmund Goodman took over as manager and club secretary.
 Palace had a good season, finishing fourth.
-Bill Davies became the first professional Palace player to be capped at international level when he was called up for Wales.
+Billy Davies became the first professional Palace player to be capped at international level when he was called up for Wales.
 The club could not sustain their league form the following season, finishing in a disappointing sixteenth-place.
 In the FA Cup, Palace lost 0–9 to Burnley in a second round replay, which is to date, a record defeat for the club in this competition.
 Palace finished seventh in the league the following season and fourth the season after, with league attendances as high as 12,000.
 The club recorded seventh and fifth-place finishes over the next couple of seasons and won the London Challenge Cup in 1913, overcoming West Ham United 1–0 in a replay.
 Palace enjoyed good form in the 1913–14 season, with the club putting together some long unbeaten runs and finishing the season runners-up to Swindon Town on goal average.
 They also retained the London Challenge Cup, defeating Tottenham Hotspur 2–1 in the final at Highbury, and defender Horace Colclough was called up by England to play in the team that beat Wales in Cardiff on 16 March 1914.

 Following the outbreak of the First World War on 4 August 1914, the club had three players called up as Reservists before the 1914–15 season had started.
 Former Palace players Ginger Williams and Joe Bulcock were amongst those killed in the conflict.
 In March 1915, The Admiralty, who had taken over the Crystal Palace and its grounds at the start of the war, ordered the club to leave and they chose to move to nearby Herne Hill Velodrome.
 The club finished that season in fifteenth place.
 When Croydon Common F.C. failed to return to business after the war, Palace moved into their ground known as The Nest which was situated opposite Selhurst railway station.
 In the first full season after the war, Palace finished in third-place in 1919–20.